spacemeshos/kboard/README.md

 # Overview
 Github released a nice Kanban board feature for tracking project status across multiple repos.
-This Javascript app renders such a board for non-interactive real-time display on large screens.
+This Javascript app renders a Kanba board for non-interactive,real-time, full-screen display on large screens.

 ![sample](https://raw.githubusercontent.com/spacemeshos/kboard/master/design/sample1.png)

 ## Running a dev build
-1. Rename src/config_template.js to src/config.js and input a personal github access token with read perms to your org and repo
+1. Rename `src/config_template.js` to `src/config.js` and input a personal github access token with read perms to your org and repos.

+2. Setup your board by modifying `src/config.js`

-2. Disable cors origin checks in your browser for localhost
+3. Disable cors origin checks in your browser for localhost

 3. `yarn start`